dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_2_ex1-2.md

 _Notation._
 Let $q \stackrel{w}{→}_M q'$ denote the fact that there exists a trace of the NFA $M$ over the word $w$ from the state $q$ to the state $q'$.
-Remeber that a trace does not need to be accepting.
+Remember that a trace does not need to be accepting.

 Before we prove the final result, we show an intermediate result:
 \\[ (q_A,q_B) \stackrel{w}{→}_{A⧢B} (q_A',q_B') ⇔ ∃ u,v. ~ w ∈ u ~⧢~ v ∧ q_A \stackrel{u}{→}_A q_A' ∧ q_B \stackrel{v}{→}_B q_B' \\]